 Every positive COVID-19 result in New York State is reported to the local health department automatically, and they will do a case investigation.
 The positive person and/or their parent/guardian will be notified by their healthcare provider of their results.
 Upon notification of a positive test result, the local health department will speak with the positive individual and/or their parent/guardian in order to get a history of their activities and potential exposures.
 The person will be issued an isolation order to isolate for at least ten days and until they are 72 hours of being fever free without a fever reducer and generally feeling better.

 The case investigation process will include gathering close and proximate contacts from the communicable period.
 The communicable period begins 48 hours before a person’s symptoms begin, or if asymptomatic, 48 hours before the test was given.
 If a positive individual identifies a school building as a place they have been within their communicable period, the local health department will work with the school district’s COVID liaison to gather the list of contacts and place them in quarantine.
 Contacts will receive a call from the local Department of Health or a contact tracer and be placed in quarantine.
 For individuals designated as a contact, quarantine will last until released by the department of health (at least 10 days from date of last exposure).
 In addition, contacts should continue to monitor themselves for any signs or symptoms of COVID for up to 14 days after last exposure.
-Although we advise anyone in quarantine who is not feeling well to be tested, a negative test result will not get the individual out of quarantine until the 14 days have passed.
+Although we advise anyone in quarantine who is not feeling well to be tested, a negative test result will not get the individual out of quarantine.